jdlien/unifi-protect-viewer/README.md

 ## Building

 Install all dependencies with `npm install`.
-After this you can build the application yourself for your needed platform.
+After this, you can build the application yourself for the platform you need.

-For some platforms there are scripts inside the package.json.
+For some platforms, there are scripts inside the package.json.

 `npm run build:windows:ia32:windows`